PongDev/Golang-Basic-Gin-Web-Framework-Example/README.md

 ### Example for students in 2110336 SOFTWARE ENGINEERING II Class

-### Disclaimer: This is a basic example for beginners and doesn't include technique or method such as
+### Disclaimer: This is a basic example for beginners and may not include technique or method such as

 - Standard Go Project Layout
 - Advance Env Management
+- Complex Design Pattern or Architecture
+- Hot Reload
 - Etc.

+Note: This repository is one of many possible ways to create a web server with gin in golang, other project structures or methods are fine too.

+## Requirement

+- Golang
+- Docker with Docker Compose

+## Usage

+- copy `.env.template` to `.env` and configure the environment variable.
+- run `docker compose up` to start up postgres database.
+- run `go run ./main.go` to start up an application.

 ## Q&A